appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 ```
     docker run --rm -it -p 3000:3000 dev.local/nodejs-app
 ```
-This runs your container image, using the `-p` option to map port 3000 from the container to port 3000 on your machine, the `-i` option to run interactively (so you can use **Ctrl-C** to stop the container), the `--rm` option to remove the container when its stopped, and the `-t` option to run the container image with our "tag" of nodejs-app.
+This runs your container image, using the `-p` option to map port 3000 from the container to port 3000 on your machine, the `-i` option to run interactively (so you can use **Ctrl-C** to stop the container), the `--rm` option to remove the container when it's stopped, and the `-t` option to run the container image with our "tag" of `nodejs-app`.

 3. Open your browser to see the application running: [http://localhost:3000](http://localhost:3000)